ovh/docs/pages/web/hosting/hosting_how_to_get_my_website_online/guide.en-ca.md

 It is important to have a clear idea of your objective, for your project to succeed.
 What do you want to do with your website?
 How will you publish it?
 There are several ways to get your project off the ground with an OVHcloud web hosting plan.

 - **Using a turn-key website, with OVHcloud’s one-click modules**: this solution offers the benefits of a ready-made structure for your website that you can then customise (themes, text, etc.).
-We offer four different 1-click modules compatible with our infrastructures, and they are detailed on the [Setting up your website with 1-click modules](https://docs.ovh.com/ca/en/hosting/web_hosting_web_hosting_modules/){.external} page.
+We offer four different 1-click modules compatible with our infrastructures, and they are detailed on the [Setting up your website with 1-click modules](../web_hosting_web_hosting_modules/) page.

 - **Using a turn-key website that you install manually**: this solution gives you the benefit of a ready-made website structure that you can customise (themes, text, etc.), and you set it up yourself on your OVHcloud web hosting plan.

 - **Creating your website yourself**: this is a more technical solution that requires programming skills, but does give you the option of creating a tailor-made project.

 - **Migrating an existing website to OVHcloud**: this solution may prove complicated if an interruption in service for the website concerned is not an option.
-To guide you through this process, you can also refer to the following documentation: [Migrating your website and emails to OVH](https://docs.ovh.com/ca/en/hosting/migrating-website-to-ovh/){.external}
+To guide you through this process, you can also refer to the following documentation: [Migrating your website and emails to OVHcloud](../migrating-website-to-ovh/)

 Once you have considered the possibilities above, you can choose one of two options.

-- **If you want to use our 1-click modules**, refer to the instructions set out in our guide on [Setting up your website with 1-click modules](../web_hosting_web_hosting_modules/){.external}.
+- **If you want to use our 1-click modules**, refer to the instructions set out in our guide on [Setting up your website with 1-click modules](../web_hosting_web_hosting_modules/).

 - **If you do not want to use our 1-click modules**, you can set up your website manually on your hosting plan.
 You may find the information in our guide helpful, but it is not a substitute for the support of a webmaster.

 > [!warning]
 >
-> OVHcloud met à votre disposition des services dont la configuration, la gestion et la responsabilité vous incombent.
-Il vous revient de ce fait d'en assurer le bon fonctionnement.
+> OVHcloud provides services which you are responsible for with regard to their configuration and management.
+You are responsible for ensuring that they work properly.
 >
-> Nous mettons à votre disposition ce guide afin de vous accompagner au mieux sur des tâches courantes.
-Néanmoins, nous vous recommandons de faire appel à un prestataire spécialisé et/ou de contacter l'éditeur du service si vous éprouvez des difficultés.
-En effet, nous ne serons pas en mesure de vous fournir une assistance.
-Plus d'informations dans la section « Aller plus loin » de ce guide.
+> This guide is designed to assist you in common tasks as much as possible.
+Nevertheless, we recommend contacting a specialist provider and/or the service’s software publisher if you encounter any difficulties.
+We will not be able to assist you ourselves.
+You can find more information in the “Go further” section of this guide.
 >

 ### Step 2: Put your website files online in your storage space.